MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2022.md

 7. Restart the agent by typing `scxadmin –restart`.

-## Discovering computers after manual deployment
+## Discover computers after manual deployment

 After you have manually deployed agents to UNIX and Linux computers, they still need to be discovered by Operations Manager by using the Discovery Wizard.
 For the **Discovery type**, select **Discover only computers with the UNIX/Linux agent installed**.
 For more information see [Install Agent on UNIX and Linux Using the Discovery Wizard](~/scom/manage-deploy-crossplat-agent-console.md).